This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Apple prep instructions

-Cut the apples in half and remove the core parts.
-Lay the flat side on a cutting board and cut into chunks or thin slices if the apples are small.
+Cut the apples in half and remove the core and ends.
+Lay the flat side on a cutting board (affiliate link) and slice it.

 Cooking tips